 Work With An Experienced Legal Team

-If you have lost everything from Superfund contamination after Hurricane Harvey, the experienced lawyers at Blizzard & Nabers can help you pursue compensation.
+If you have lost everything from Superfund contamination after Hurricane Harvey, the Hurricane Harvey lawyers at Blizzard & Nabers LLP can help you pursue compensation.
 We want to help you rebuild your life, your livelihood, and your home, so we offer absolutely free consultations with no upfront cost.
 You won’t owe us anything unless we help you recover compensation.